kierenhamilton/kierenhamilton/README.md

-Hello!
+Hello World!
-Interested in all things low-level, tooling, RTL, and synthesis.
+Interested in all things low-level, tooling, RTL, verification, and synthesis!